VerKnowSys/Shable/README.md

 * Support for tasks overloading added with v0.8 since Shable repo contains some shared/common base system files for FreeBSD and Linux.

-## Facts priorities:
+## Terms and glossary used:

+1. Fact - stored as `*.facts` - shell script format file containing facts.
+Example fact: `feature=dtrace`
+2. Task - stored as `*.task` - shell script format file containing functions.
+Example function: `test_inventory_reader()`

+## General facts/tasks loading priorities.

+How `include()` actually loads stuff in Shable (It's assuming usage of [sibling repository](https://github.com/VerKnowSys/Shable.Sibling) - with Shable as submodule with same name):

-1. Load `base.facts` (from Shable main repo first, then from sibling repo)
+1. Try loading `Shable/facts/SYSTEM_NAME.facts` (read from Shable main repo first…)
-2. Load `SYSTEM_NAME.facts` (from Shable main repo first, then from sibling repo)
+2. Try loading `facts/SYSTEM_NAME.facts` (… then from sibling repo)
+3. Try loading `Shable/facts/base.facts` (read base facts from Shable main repo first…)
+4. Try loading `facts/base.facts` (… then read base facts from sibling repo)
+5. Try loading `Shable/facts/given_groupname.facts` (read specific facts from Shable main repo first…)
+6. Try loading `facts/given_groupname.facts` (… then from sibling repo)
-3. Load `facts/cached/local.facts` (if exists)
+7. Try loading `facts/cached/local.facts` (if exists)
-4. Load cached facts from facts/cached (if exists)
+8. Try loading cached facts from `facts/cached/*.facts` (if any)
-5. Load inventory facts (global, then host specific)
+9. Load inventory facts (global, then host specific)

-If there would be facts with same name, they will be overriden following this order.
+If there would be facts (or task functions or group) with same name, they will be overriden following this order.

+## How facts/tasks loading works:

+Tasks are loaded after all facts with similar order - Shable tasks first, sibling tasks as last.

+1. Load all facts (…)
+2. Try loading `Shable/tasks/given_groupname/*.task`
+3. Try loading `tasks/given_groupname/*.task`

+This way we can override any Shable function (or fact) on demand on any level, but also be sure that our functions will always be loaded and available under reign task.

+## "Reign tasks" - explanation:

+The reign task is just and ordinary task put under `reigns/` (or `Shable/reigns/`) directory.
+Each reign task definition file has to have `main()` function - one that will be invoked when reign task will be called.
+Only reign tasks can be "called" from "the outside" (using script or terminal).
+These are the only differences between "regular tasks" and "reign tasks".

+Each reign task can be invoked directly this way:

+1. `bin/shable inventory-test test-reign` - invokes `reigns/test-reign.task` on local host.
+2. `bin/reign inventory-test test-reign my_remote_host` - syncs repository and invokes `reigns/test-reign.task` on remote host: "my_remote_host".

 ## Few words about inventory files: